graphprotocol/graph-node/docs/getting-started.md

 ```

 ### 3.3 Generate types for your mapping with the Graph-CLI
-Using `yarn` or `npm` (the examples in this doc use `yarn`) install [The Graph CLI](https://github.com/graphprotocol/graph-cli) directly into your subgraph project.

-Follow the instructions in the repo's README for setting up your `tsconfig.json` and `package.json` scripts.

-Then, in your shell run:
+In your subgraph directory, run the following command:
 ```shell
 yarn run codegen
 ```

-What this command does is it looks at the contract ABIs defined in your `dataSources` manifests, and for the respective mapping it generates TypeScript types (actually AssemblyScript types, but more on that later) for the smart contracts your mappings script will interface with, including the types of public methods and events.
+What this command does is it looks at the contract ABIs defined in your subgraph manifest, and for each datasource it generates TypeScript types (actually AssemblyScript types, but more on that later) for the smart contracts your mappings script will interface with, including the types of public methods and events.

 This is incredibly useful for writing correct mappings, as well as improving developer productivity using the TypeScript language support in your favorite editor or IDE.